98Vinee-IA/NeoTavern-Frontend/README.md

 Open your mobile browser and go to:
 `http://localhost:4173`

+## FAQ

+>Can I use my existing ST backend?

+Yes.
+NeoTavern-Frontend is not overriding the existing `settings.json`.
+However; using the same characters, instruct templates, backgrounds, and WI folders.
+If you are worried about your data, feel free to use a fresh ST backend.

 ## Development

 If you wish to modify the code or run in development mode: